 - Names you don’t recognize: Multiple names could mean someone is using your information to apply for credit.

-- Addresses at which you haven’t resided: Fraudulent accounts may be tied to a separate address in order to redirect mail and important documents away from you.
+- Addresses at which you haven’t resided: Fraudulent accounts may be tied to a separate address in order to redirect mail and important documents without your knowledge.

 - Unknown phone numbers: Scammers offer separate phone numbers to creditors so that you won’t receive calls about fraudulent accounts.

-The account section of your credit report will display all your accounts and lines of credit, including credit cards and loans, reporting to the credit bureau.
-Typically, you’ll see info such as:
+The account portion of your credit report will display all your accounts and lines of credit, including credit cards and loans, reporting to the relevant credit bureau.
+This section will include both open accounts (all active lines of credit) and closed accounts (including information on why the account was closed).

-- Type of account: A credit card, student loan, etc.
+- Type of account (credit card, student loan, etc.)

 - Payment history